Medically reviewed by Drugs.com. Last updated on Dec 12, 2019.

-Published reports have described heartburn, migraine, and systemic lupus erythematosus.
+Reports have described heartburn, restlessness, dizziness, migraine, and systemic lupus erythematosus following treatment with KH-3.
 KH-3 is contraindicated in patients with known hypersensitivity to the drug.

 These products have been administered parenterally and orally for their effect on the overall aging process and for the treatment of cerebral atherosclerosis, progressive dementia, arthritis, hair loss, hypertension, and sexual dysfunction.

 Preparations are based primarily on the pharmacologic effects of procaine HCl and are often marketed as mixtures of procaine, buffers (eg, benzoic acid, potassium metabisulfate), analgesics, and nutritional supplements.Brodaty 1990 One preparation from Germany contains procaine, hematoporphyrin to aid absorption of procaine, magnesium carbonate, sodium hydrogen phosphate, potassium HCl, and other compounds.
 Most products contain approximately 2% procaine HCl.
 Studies have shown that the biotrophic treatment with Gerovital H3 has a strong influence on glucose-6-phosphate dehydrogenase with a tendency to diminish the thermolabile fractions.MacFarlane 1975